university-of-york/research-it-documentation/docs/source/cheatsheet.rst

 Main heading
 ============

-Use a clear line under each heading at least the length of the text
+Use a clear line under each heading at least the length of the text.
+All headings must be *sentence case* (capitalise the first character only) to adhere to the University style guide.

 Subheading
 ----------